kap10g/ildaBlueToothObjective-C/README.md

 include your files:
 ```

+#import "LaserClient.h"
+#import "ltc2656.h"
+#import "ildaNode.h"
+#import "ildaFile.h"

 //property is UIView linked in storyboard with predefined transform
 @property (strong, nonatomic) IBOutlet UIView *LaserViewUIView;

+//in viewDidLoad for UIViewController

           dispatch_async(dispatch_get_main_queue(), ^{
            LaserMenuController *laserMenuController = [LaserMenuController sharedInstance];

            // Add LaserMenuController as a child view controller
            [self addChildViewController:laserMenuController];

            // Set the frame of the LaserMenuController's view to fit inside LaserViewUIView
            laserMenuController.view.frame = self.LaserViewUIView.bounds;

            // Add the LaserMenuController's view to LaserViewUIView
            [self.LaserViewUIView addSubview:laserMenuController.view];

            // Notify the LaserMenuController that it was added to a parent
            [laserMenuController didMoveToParentViewController:self];
           });
                  ```